timescale/promscale/docs/docker.md

 ## 🔧 Running Docker

-A docker image for the Timescale-Prometheus Connector is available on Docker Hub at [timescale/timescale-prometheus](https://hub.docker.com/r/timescale/timescale-prometheus/).
+A docker image for the Promscale Connector is available on Docker Hub at [timescale/promscale](https://hub.docker.com/r/timescale/promscale/).

 A docker image of TimescaleDB with the `timescale_prometheus_extra` extension is available at on Docker Hub at